 At the McGovern Medical School, third- and fourth-year students should check their emails regarding clinical rotation closures.

 At the Cizik School of Nursing, for master’s level students in the nurse anesthesia program, if the hospital is open, the students are expected to meet their clinical obligations.

 At the School of Public Health, anyone with clinical duties is still required to fulfill those duties.

 At the MD Anderson Cancer Center UTHealth Houston Graduate School of Biomedical Sciences, with regard to lectures, didactic classes and other official on-campus school functions, the school will close when our first parent institution (UTHealth Houston or MD Anderson) closes, and re-open when the last one re-opens.
 Notices about the status of classes will be posted on the school’s website.
 Students should follow their faculty advisor's institutional policies to determine when to return/report to their laboratories.

 Essential employees have been designated by their department heads as essential to the continued performance of their department and/or the university.

 Essential employees include faculty and staff who are required to sustain clinical services and/or who are responsible for the protection of university assets.
-Essential Employees will be required to report to their designated work site during their appointed work schedule even when the institution has been officially declared closed due to adverse conditions.
-If an essential employee cannot report to work, she/he must contact her/his direct supervisor to advise of her/his situation as soon as possible.
+Essential employees will be required to report to their designated work site during their appointed work schedule even when the institution has been officially declared closed due to adverse conditions.
+If an essential employee cannot report to work, they must contact their direct supervisor to advise of the situation as soon as possible.